andrewgopez/andrewgopez/README.md

 [Languages/Concepts learned](https://github.com/andrewgopez/andrewgopez?tab=readme-ov-file#languagesconcepts-learned)

 ## About me
-I am a computer science student based in Montreal, Canada.
-I started coding during the COVID-19 pandemic and developed a passion for HTML, CSS, and JavaScript.
-As a computer science student, I've been interested in websites, computer architecture, and console app development since I was young.
-Seeing people impressed with my computer science major is what I love about being in computer science.
-My goal is to contribute innovative solutions and collaborate with like-minded individuals, pushing the boundaries of technology.
+Hi, I'm Andrew, a former Computer Science student now studying Linguistics and Speech-Language Pathology (SLP) in Montreal.
+I started coding during the COVID-19 pandemic and quickly developed a passion for HTML, CSS, and JavaScript.
+I've always been fascinated by technology and enjoyed working on websites and applications.
+Although I’m now focused on linguistics and SLP, I continue to pursue computer programming and web design as hobbies.

 ### Goals
-My primary goal is to contribute innovative solutions to real-world problems and collaborate with like-minded individuals who share a passion for pushing the boundaries of technology.
-I am eager to apply my skills and knowledge in practical ways that make a positive impact.
+I aim to blend my computer science background with my studies in linguistics and SLP to develop innovative tools and solutions that enhance communication and language therapy.
+I aim to leverage my technical skills to advance research and practice in these fields, creating impactful and accessible solutions for those in need.

 ## Languages/Concepts learned
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white)